 It all begins with a CT scan of your joint that is used to generate a 3D virtual model of your unique anatomy.
 This virtual model is loaded into the Mako system software and is used to create your personalized pre-operative plan.

-During surgery, Drs.
-Zarin and Baratz guide the robotic-arm while preparing the hip socket and positioning the implant based on your personalized pre-operative plan.
-The Mako system also allows them to make adjustments to your plan during surgery as needed.
-When they prepare the bone for the implant, the Mako system guides them within the pre-defined area and helps prevent them from moving outside the planned boundaries.
+During surgery, a surgeon guides the robotic-arm while preparing the hip socket and positioning the implant based on your personalized pre-operative plan.
+The Mako system also allows him to make adjustments to your plan during surgery as needed.
+When he prepares the bone for the implant, the Mako system guides him within the pre-defined area and helps prevent him from moving outside the planned boundaries.
 This helps provide more accurate placement and alignment of your implant.1,2

-After surgery, Drs.
-Zarin and Baratz, your nurses and physical therapists will set goals with you to get you back on the move.
+After surgery, your surgeon, nurses and physical therapists will set goals with you to get you back on the move.
 They will closely monitor your condition and progress.
-Drs.
-Zarin and Baratz may review an x-ray of your new hip replacement with you.
+Your x-ray of your new hip replacement may be reviewed with you.

 Contact us today at 617-636-8888 to see if Mako Robotic-Arm Assisted Surgery for hip replacement is right for you.